AMI MAMOLO

 Spatial Visual Reasoning

 Spatial visual reasoning refers to the ability to imagine, picture, or mentally manipulate 2D and 3D figures.
 With a focus on spatial visual reasoning, task designers incorporate and network a variety of mathematical representations to foster connected and conceptual understanding.
-Dynamic geometry software offers interactive environments that foster diverse ways of reasoning conceptually with mathematics.
+Tangible physical models and dynamic geometry software foster diverse and accessible ways of reasoning conceptually with mathematics.

 Highlighted Article: